organisciak/dissertation/document/3_typology.md

 *Opinion Ratings*.
 A standard and highly familiar activity online is soliciting qualitative judgments from visitors.
-These ratings have different granularities, most commonly 5-level (e.g. 1 to 5 stars) or binary (e.g. thumbs up/thumbs down).
+These ratings have different granularities, often 5-level (e.g. 1 to 5 stars) or binary (e.g. thumbs up/thumbs down).
 Unary judgments have grown in popularity as ways of showing support with minimal effort.
 Their popularity seems to stem from when social network *Friendfeed* implement a unary voting button labelled, succinctly, "I like this"
 [@taylor_friendfeed_2007] and subsequently when similar wording was adopted by Facebook after acquiring Friendfeed.